 While it can feel like there are few silver linings to grab onto, consider that this moment could serve as an opportunity to bolster your stress response.
 After all, whether you’re stressed by a public health crisis or the rigors of everyday life, you’ll do well to cultivate a sense of calm.
 Not to mention that doing your best to stay centered can keep your immune system firing on all cylinders, as well.
 One way to do all of the aforementioned: tapping the benefits of cannabidiol (CBD), which can combat the negative effects of chronic stress and improve overall wellness.

-Here is everything you need to know about the effect of stress on your body and the wellness practices that can help you get back in balance.
+Here is everything you need to know about the effect of stress on your body, how it takes a toll on your body’s balance, and the wellness practices that can help you get back in balance.

 How Stress Takes a Toll on the Body’s Delicate Balance

 You’ve likely heard that stress can trigger a flurry of negative effects in the body, such as the release of a surge of hormones, like adrenaline (which bumps up your heart rate and blood pressure to boost your energy supply) and cortisol (the stress hormone that alters or suppresses various systems in the body so it can switch into full-on “fight-or-flight” mode).
 But the endocannabinoid system (ECS) also comes into play.

 “The job of this system is to maintain balance across all your body’s other systems, including your sleep, mood, hormones, pain, inflammation, and immune response, among others,” explains Maia Reed, Head of Member Success and Dosage Support, Equilibria.
 This system includes a series of receptors located all throughout the body—from your brain to your central nervous system and your immune system.

 The body naturally creates compounds called endocannabinoids, which interact with the ECS’ receptors to turn them on and off, maintaining balance (or homeostasis) across your systems.